QGY-main/Interactive-Slides-Creation-Skill-Claude/README-2.md

 Turn ideas, notes, documents, or reports into a polished, self-contained, interactive presentation — built by Claude as a single HTML file (or as a PowerPoint, if you prefer).

 This is a **Claude Skill**: a markdown file that teaches Claude a repeatable, opinionated workflow.
-Once uploaded, Claude will treat itself less like a slide generator and more like a presentation designer — asking the right questions before it builds anything, and defaulting to premium, story-driven layouts instead of bullet-point walls.
+Once uploaded, Claude will treat itself less like a slide generator and more like a presentation designer — asking the right questions before it builds anything and creating professional and quality slides

 ## What it does